ftm1337/docs/docs/eTHENA/Benefits/veTHE.md

 ## And..
 > Moar Bribes!!!

 A major portion of our Net Revenue is dedicated solely to Bribes.
-For the uninitiated, "Bribes" are basically rewards we pay directly to veRETRO voters each and every week, as a gift for voting on our elRETRO' liquidity pools.
-Its a symbiotic relationship which keeps on strengthening epoch after epoch as we pay more and more rewards to all other external veRETRO holders who are not a part of our protocol.
+For the uninitiated, "Bribes" are basically rewards we pay directly to veTHE voters each and every week, as a gift for voting on our eTHENA' liquidity pools.
+Its a symbiotic relationship which keeps on strengthening epoch after epoch as we pay more and more rewards to all other external veTHE holders who are not a part of our protocol.

 The stronger and bigger we grow, the more we Bribe!

-And the more we bribe, the stronger Retro becomes!
+And the more we bribe, the stronger Thena becomes!